Bratislava City Facts and Backgrounds

 - Time zone: MET

 Bratislava is located in mild climate zone of continental nature, which is characterized by distinct differences between temperatures in summer and in winter as well as by 4 seasons of the year taking turns.
 Within the past years, however, transition of winter to summer is almost without the spring transition in Bratislava, whereas it happens in Bratislava that winter weather with average temperatures around zero degrees Celsius abruptly changes into summer from one day to another one.
 The same applies to transition of summer to winter, which happens quickly, whereas autumn is usually little distinctive and short.
 Till 2005 snow cover had been scantier than it used to be.
 But in 2005, even in the beginning of March, there was a lot of snow in Bratislava.
+There was again almost no snow in Bratislava in Winter 2013 - 2014.

 Before your trip, we recommend to follow local weather report.